saichandd/sbml/README.md

 # SMBL [Stony Brook Markup Language]

-Its a special programming language similar to sml with additior features for .
+Its a special programming language similar to sml with additional features on list operators.

 ## Dependencies